piconaut/blinkiegen/README.md

 # blinkiegen
-simple blinkie generator in php
+simple blinkie generator in php. adds text to blinkies.

+features:
+* select blinkie style
+* select font
+* select text colour

+you may also be interested in my [piconaut/blinkies.cafe](https://github.com/piconaut/blinkies.cafe) repo, which is a node.js blinkie maker / web server with a different set of features.

 ## to run:
 * i guess this depends where you're running/hosting?